High-Cost Special Education Program

-The call for proposals to help eligible First Nations students with high-cost special education needs is now closed.
-The deadline to submit a proposal was May 15, 2021 at 11:59 pm Eastern time.
+A call for proposals to help eligible First Nations students with high-cost special education needs is now open.
+The deadline to submit a proposal is May 15, 2022 at 11:59 pm Eastern time.

-Budget 2016 invested $577.5 million over 5 years to support special education needs through the High-Cost Special Education Program.
-It will provide support both for direct services to students and for the indirect services that support them.
+Budget 2016 invested $577.5 million to support special education needs through the High-Cost Special Education Program.
+It provides support for both direct and indirect services for students.

 On this page

 ISC supports First Nations students' special education needs through 2 programs:

 - the Elementary and Secondary Education Program funds special education services for First Nations students identified as having mild to profound learning disabilities.
 Funding is provided for programming, remedial instruction, clinical services and resource teacher staffing